 The path over Gjallarbru

 The land of the dead lies across the gilded bridge of Gjallarbru, which is guarded by the giantess Modgud.
-Only Aes Hermod has ever managed to sneak past her and then return to the world of the living.
 Behind the giantess’s watch post lies the forest of Jarnvid, where sharp iron leaves grow on the trees.
 But that’s not the only danger of which a traveler should beware: the forest is also the domain of the bloodthirsty four-eyed dog Garmr.

 Souls that have been sent to Helheim cannot leave it until the time of Ragnarok.
 They will sail to the last battle on the boat Naglfar, which is made of the fingernails and toenails of the dead.
 Loki himself will lead this ominous army.

-The goddess of the dead and her army
+Hel, the goddess of the dead, and her army

 At the very heart of these lands of sorrow, the palace of Eljudnir rises up.
 Half of it is golden and splendid, while the other half is rotten and dilapidated.
 The hostess of this place is the goddess Hel, Loki’s only daughter.
 Her power is equal to that of the Aesir and Vanir, and perhaps even exceeds theirs, for her army grows day by day.